 On campus, Nieman-Berkman Fellows draw upon the wealth of resources available at Harvard and in the surrounding area for their work.
 Along with the Nieman Foundation and the Berkman Center, Cambridge is home to institutions such as the Harvard Business School, MIT’s Center for Civic Media, the Hauser Center for Nonprofit Organizations, the Shorenstein Center for Press, Politics and Public Policy, the Harvard Innovation Lab (i-lab) and other centers interested in journalism’s evolution.

 Nieman-Berkman Fellows are expected to fully participate in both the Nieman and Berkman fellowship programs and serve as a bridge between them.
 They also are expected to share the results of their work with other fellows and through the Nieman Journalism Lab.

 The Nieman-Berkman Fellowship is open to both U.S. and international applicants.
 Candidates should either be working journalists or work for a news organization in a business, technology, or leadership capacity.
 Freelance journalists are welcome to apply.

 Read about the work of previous Nieman-Berkman Fellows, including Laura Amico, CEO of Glass Eye Media and co-founder of Homicide Watch D.C., and Borja Echevarría de la Gándara, vice president of digital for Univision News.

-For more information about the application process, contact Nieman Fellowship administrator John Breen or call 617-495-2238.
+For more information about the application process, contact Nieman Fellowship administrator Nicole Arias or call 617-495-2238.
 For questions about the Nieman-Berkman Fellowship itself, contact Ann Marie Lipinski, NF ’90, curator of the Nieman Foundation; or Rebecca Tabasky, manager of community programs at the Berkman Center.

 The application deadline for 2015-2016 Nieman-Berkman Fellowships is Dec.
 1, 2014.